MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 * instead of sharing a Flowable directly as it is implemented in RxPY, we lift a Flowable into a stream of type `Flowable[Flowable]`.
-* after each operation on that stream, we get a single Flowable back that represents the old stream and the operation we just added.
-Drawing this as a graph, we would get a linear sequence of operations.
+* after each operation on that stream, we get a single Flowable back, which represents the old stream and the operation we just added.
 * in the end, we select a single Flowable from that stream of Flowables.

 ### MultiCast

+"Tunneling" Flowables is tricky, because it requires the elements to be sent throught a "tunnel" without delay.
+Even the back-pressure functionality of rxbp can introduce a delay.
+Futhermore, it requires the coordination between sending Flowables through the "tunnel" and subscribing to them.
+This needs to happen in a very specific order.

+To make sure that all these requirement are fulfilled, a new object is added to the rxbp library that implements the different operations on a "tunnel".
+It is called `MultiCast`.

-The `MultiCast` can be though of as a `Flowable[T2[Flowable[T1]]]`, where `T1` is the element type of the (possibly) shared Flowables. `T2` boxes the shared Flowables into a user defined type.
+A `MultiCast` can be though of `rx.Observable[T2[Flowable[T1]]]`, where `T1` is the element type of the Flowable, and `T2` boxes the Flowables into a user defined type like a dictionary.
-And, the outer Flowable is how this stream is internally represented by the MultiCast.
-The MultiCast provides operators that let you safely transform shared Flowables and, therefore, give a guarantee that the subscription of a shared *Flowable* happens always before its first element get emitted.
+The "tunnel" is internally implemented as an rx.Observable instead of a Flowable.
+The MultiCast provides operators that let you safely transform sharable Flowables and, therefore, give a guarantee that the subscription of a shared *Flowable* happens always before its first element is sent.

-Like a *Flowable*, a *Multicast* exposes sources (`rxbp.multicast`) that create a *Multicast*, and operators (`rxbp.multicast.op`) that transform a *Multicast*.
-If multicasting is required, a *Flowable* can be converter to a *Multicast* by the `rxbp.multicast.from_flowable` function.
-The *MultiCast* implements a pipe method to concatenate operations on the *MultiCast*.
+Like a *Flowable*, a *Multicast* exposes sources (`rxbp.multicast`) that create a *Multicast*, and operators (`rxbp.multicast.op`) that transform a *Multicast* into another *Multicast*.
+The *MultiCast* implements a `pipe` method that let you concatenate operations on the *MultiCast* objects.

+A *Flowable* can
+be converter to a *Multicast* by the `rxbp.multicast.from_flowable` operator.